Gearhartlove/sabiasagi/README.md

  I also node that: I payed more attention to code readability and consistency throughout this project, especially when compared to the rushed rpong.
 The file structure is in the format of a plugin, which could be used in another bevy project.
 However, it is not correctly decoupled from main at the moment.
-I toyed around with making a user friendly api for konkeRRenz, however in the end I decided to focus on the features.
+I toyed around with making a user friendly api for sabiasagi, however in the end I decided to focus on the features.
 Notably, the space below the screen is absent, as that is where the user actions go for in Pokemon Blue.
 I decided to not include them in this project, as I have spent around 6 days on this project and recognise it's time to move onto the next!
 It is a feature you could implement if you would like to :)